This is the makaton sign for sad

 We have always been very open and honest with our older children, from knowing Daisy’s diagnosis and condition we shared this with them, we did not hide what was happening with her and they have been fully involved in her care, we never lied to them or made up stories about what was happening with Daisy.
 Therefore we had to do the same about Andy, we were very upfront about his diagnosis and prognosis, we didn’t need to go into massive details unless they asked but gave them the facts, reassured them but we did not give them false hope.

 But how were we going to manage things with Daisy?
 Daisy’s learning disability, like every facet of her life is complicated.
 She is actually cognitively very able, prior to the advent of epilepsy, she was even more so.
-Her receptive skills are very good, she understands what is happening, her issues are with communicative skills, she does not have the means to communicate how she feels.
+Her receptive skills are very good, she understands what is happening, her issues are with her communicative skills, she does not have the means to fully communicate to us how she feels.

 Our role has always been to interpret her feelings, help her communicate, speak on her behalf.
+Be her voice.

 We took advice from the counsellors at Daisy's hospice who advised us to be equally open and honest with Daisy without overburdening her with worrying detail or talking too much about prognosis.
 We spoke to her about Daddy having a bad tummy, how the doctors would give him medicines to help him feel better, that he would need a wiggly (hickman line) like her, that maybe he might need a bag (stoma bag) too.

 We did not whisper the word “cancer “ in hushed tones or use code words.